adapter-hub/adapters/adapter_docs/prediction_heads.md

     There is however an automatic conversion to model classes with flexible heads.
 ```

-Beginning with v2.1 of `adapter-transformers`, it is possible to load static heads, e.g. created with `AutoModelForSequenceClassification`, into model classes with flexible heads, e.g. `AutoAdapterModel`.
+Beginning with v2.1 of `adapters`, it is possible to load static heads, e.g. created with `AutoModelForSequenceClassification`, into model classes with flexible heads, e.g. `AutoAdapterModel`.
 The conversion of weights happens automatically during the call of `load_adapter()`, so no additional steps are needed:
 ```python
 static_head_model = AutoModelForSequenceClassification.from_pretrained("bert-base-uncased")